the free methodist church in canada

 In recent years, the conversation around the church’s relationship with people who identify as LGBTQ2S+ has been raised with leaders in regional gatherings as one of the most significant questions facing our Free Methodist churches.

-As a result, in 2018, at the recommendation of the Study Commission on Doctrine, the Board of Administration of the FMCiC established an LGBTQ2S+ Ministry Equipping Team composed of pastors and lay leaders.
+As a result, in 2018, at the recommendation of the Study Commission on Doctrine, the Board of Administration of the FMCiC established an LGBTQ2S+ Ministry Equipping Task Force composed of pastors and lay leaders.
 The mandate of this team was to develop a strategic plan to equip FMCiC churches to minister effectively to people who identify as LGBTQ2S+, from within our current theological understanding of same-sex sexuality and gender identity.
 The team leader, Dale Harris, was doing Doctoral work on this at Northeastern Seminary during this time.

 Our planned discussion will follow 4 Phases leading to General Conference 2024 and beyond: